GasparyanG/zao/README.md

 lamborghini.showSpeed();    // 'this' will refer to 'lamborghini'.
 ```

-Now that we have properties it's logical to be able to initialize them at the instantiation phase rether that after it.
-For that in ZAO we are using `init` "magic" method, which will be called implicitly once we instantiate some object.
+Now that instances can have properties, it's logical to be able to initialize them at the instantiation phase.
+For that you can use `init` "magic" method, which will be called implicitly once you instantiate some object.

 ```php
 class Teacher {